blayyyyyk/marIOkart/README.md

 This is all the camera data that we need to reconstruct the camera's [perspective projection and model view matrices](https://www.opengl-tutorial.org/beginners-tutorials/tutorial-3-matrices/#the-model-view-and-projection-matrices).
 This will come in handy when I discuss the visualization overlay later on.

 ## Interpreting Course Data

+For course information, we have two main files of interest per course: NKM and KCL files

+### KCL
+The course's KCL file (ending in `.kcl`) contains information about the course's collision data.
+This will help us compute the information we need to pass to our model for obstacle avoidance.

+The file contains a header section specifying section offsets as well four data sections: the vertex positions, the normal vectors of the triangles that make up the course,

+### NKM
+The course's NKM file (ending in `.nkm`) contains information about
 Course data is located as an `.nkm` file within the MKDS ROM.
 In order the retreive this file, we need to unpack the ROM file.
 I used [kiwi.ds](https://projectpokemon.org/home/files/file/2073-nds-editor-kiwids/) to retreive the course files.
 The course files are compressed as `.carc`.
 To uncompress it, I used [NArchive](https://github.com/nickworonekin/narchive/tree/master/src/Narchive) to extract the course files.
 I'm mainly focused on reading the checkpoint data for a course, so I ignore the rest of the files except the `.nkm` files.

 NKM files are essentially specialized bin files.
 The spec for this file can be found [here](https://wiki.tockdom.com/wiki/NKM_(File_Format)#cite_note-MoreCPOIInfo-4).
 The NKM file has a header that specifies the byte offset of each data section in the file.
 The `CPOI` section contains all the entries for checkpoints on a map.
 It's section offset is found at `0x2C`.
 Each data section specifies it name and the number of entries. `CPOI` entries are 36 bytes in size and contain: